 Encouraging exploration and interaction

 Garden furniture suppliers who offer bespoke design services should be contacted about the possibility of building you something like a little wooden bridge on which people can cross over a particularly narrow section of your water feature, just so that all the water features are made more accessible.
+The classic fish to add to your water feature would be koi, you can buy koi food here.
 This kind of accessibility breeds the type of regular interaction that will help you keep your Zen elements alive and in good shape.